SeaAroundUs/sau-web/README.md

 1. Type `bower update`.
 Wait for that to finish.

 That's all.
 To see the website in your browser, you need to run it via a grunt server.
 In the terminal, make sure you're working directory is sau-web, then do `grunt serve`.

+By default, the application will be served on http://0.0.0.0:9000.

+The application will attempt to use http://localhost:8000 as the API server.
+If you'd like to connect to a different host on port 8000, start the server with the apihost argument.
+To connect to a different host and port, specify it as apihostport.
+For instance, to connect to the deployed API server:

+<code>grunt serve --apihostport=sau-web-mt-env.elasticbeanstalk.com</code>